Remember the good ol’ days when GKP was awesome?

 Drop down to the bottom of the page and you’ll see a ‘related queries’ box:

 I’ve found this is particularly useful for quickly unveiling search queries I would otherwise never have thought of (e.g., “bone broth protein powder”… is that a thing!?)

-Honestly, this is only the tip of the iceberg when it comes to Google Trends.
+Still, this is only the tip of the iceberg when it comes to Google Trends…

 It doesn’t take much of an imagination to guess what this tool does.

-Just enter a “seed” keyword (or many) and hit “Shit keywords!”
+Enter a “seed” keyword (or many) and hit “Sh!t keywords!”

 It will then start doing its business, so to speak.

 Be warned, though, this tool will generate a lot of keyword suggestions.

 I left it going for ~30 minutes and had ~20K suggestions… and it was still going!